Ryuji-Hazama/AI_RSP_Game/RSP_AI_Project.md

     - the AI has emotions?
   - What are humanity, thinking, and emotion as an AI?

-### Final thoughts
+### Final Thoughts

 I've started this project to teach beginners the basic programming code structure.
 In that process, I wondered how far today's AI could understand programming code.
 So first, I gave the AI (ChatGPT) the standard random guessing RSP game code, and then gave unbeatable code.
-And I've found the topic about difficulty tuning of AI in the answers from ChatGPT, and I started wondering what the "thinking" is as an AI.
+And I've found the topic about the difficulty-tuning of AI in the answers from ChatGPT, and I started wondering what the "thinking" is as an AI.
 I wonder what if the AI starts thinking, doubting, and reconsidering its output?

 So I started researching and studying AI models, created a structure from scratch (based on the code I found on the internet), and modified it to understand the AI, and also as an experiment.
 I failed many times and faced many challenges.
 But every time I've gotten over it, I've learned many new things.
 As a result, I'm not just successfully created an adaptive AI model, but I figured out how to make it more effective.

 The funny thing is, I used AI (ChatGPT) to create another AI.
 The age of AI-generated AI might be closer than we thought.
-That is not a runaway sci-fi way, but human-guided, collaborated way.
+That is not a runaway sci-fi way, but a human-guided, collaborative way.
 And we are right in the middle of it now.

 Through this project, I understood that understanding AI is understanding the future.

 ### What's next...?

-I'm wondering what the difference is between "thinking", "feeling", and "emotions" in humans and machines.
+I'm wondering, what is the difference between humans' and machines' "thinking", "feeling", and "emotions"?
 So I'm continuing to study how to simulate those human things on an AI.

 My priority task for now is creating deep-learning (neural network) AI.